 CA Pankaj G. Shah

 Form 15CA is a Declaration of Remitter and is used as a tool for collecting information in respect of payments which are chargeable to tax in the hands of recipient non-resident.
 This is starting of an effective Information Processing System which may be utilized by the Income tax Department to independently track the foreign remittances and their nature to determine tax liability.
-In the modern times, the system for selection of cases into scrutiny have reduced drastically and without scrutiny there was no check to ensure that taxable foreign remittances have been made after deduction of tax or not.
+In the modern times, the system for selection of cases into scrutiny have become very strict, because without scrutiny there was no check to ensure that taxable foreign remittances have been made after deduction of tax or not.
 Therefore, the remittance channel i.e. Banks have been directed to obtain Form 15CA and 15CB before making any remittance.
 Authorised Dealers/ Banks are now becoming more vigilant in ensuring that such Forms are received by them before remittance is effected since now as per revised Rule 37BB a duty is casted on them to furnish Form 15CA received from remitter, to an income-tax authority for the purposes of any proceedings under the Income-tax Act.

 In this regards the attention is invited to the Headings of the Form which provides as under: